nlxai/sdk/packages/chat-react/README.md

 #### `responses`

 The reactive full history of the chat messages.
 It contains the `type: "user" | "bot"` field and an associated payload.
-Please refer to the type definitions for a complete structure.
+Please refer to [the type definitions](https://developers.nlx.ai/headless-api-reference#response) fora complete structure.

 #### `waiting`